This eulogy for Bruce Salen by Victoria Huckenpohler was

 good a soul at what is by today's standards a relatively young age.

-I have known Bruce for the last seven years, and in that time I was
+I have known Bruce for the last seven years, and in that

-in few others.
+I have seen in few others.
 In his early years Bruce, like many of his contemporaries,

 experienced a difficult growing up which caused him to turn inward.
 Where